By Ross Owens

 5. When exactly will this upgrade be available?

-The software demo version has been out on the Pitney Bowes Knowledge Communities MapInfo Labs group for a couple months, but a few bugs and final touches need to be made before the official version is launched.
+The software demo version has been out on the Pitney Bowes Knowledge Communities MapInfo Labs group for a few months, but a few bugs and final touches need to be made before the official version is launched.

 Needless to say, this is an exciting time to be a MapInfo Pro user.
 The updates for version 19 reflect Pitney Bowes’ drive to make MapInfo Pro the industry standard location data integration and analysis tool.